A Complete Unknown: Biographical accuracy

 A Complete Unknown is a fictionalized account of Bob Dylan's life covering the period from the time of his arrival in New York in 1961 to the 1965 Newport Folk Festival.
 In the film, the timeline of events has been compressed or altered, and events have been transposed, amalgamated or simply invented.
 Individuals known to have been important to Dylan in this period including his future wife Sara Lownds have been omitted, while some characters are fictitious.
 Dylan himself was revealed to have added at least one unspecified "totally inaccurate" scene into the film.

 A major character is introduced as Sylvie Russo, but who is actually based on Suze Rotolo as Dylan had requested that the film not use her real identity.
 Angie Martoccio of Rolling Stone described the Russo character as "Rotolo in all but name."
 A number of scenes with her are not based on facts; she did not attend the 1965 Newport Folk Festival with Dylan as she had already long broken up with him.
 Similarly, a number of scenes depicting Dylan's relationship with Joan Baez are not factual; it did not begin during the 1962 Cuban Missile Crisis but a year later.
 They also broke up before the 1965 Newport Festival.

 Early in the film, Dylan is shown to have first met Pete Seeger and Woody Guthrie in a hospital in New Jersey.
 This did not happen as depicted; Dylan first met Guthrie at a house in New Jersey (but he did later visit Guthrie many times at the hospital) and only wrote "Song to Woody" after meeting him, while Seeger first met Dylan in Greenwich Village.
 Dylan also did not appear on Pete Seeger's TV show, and the bluesman Jesse Moffette is an invention.
 While Johnny Cash and Dylan were longtime pen pals, Cash was not present at the 1965 festival as depicted in the film.
 Cash did, however, give Dylan his guitar the previous year.
 The climactic scene of his controversial performance at the 1965 Newport Folk Festival where someone in the audience shouted "Judas!" actually came from a concert in Manchester, England in 1966.
-The scene where Seeger became so angry over Dylan's performance that he considered using an axe to cut the microphone cables is a recognition of a legend and not an actual fact.
+The scene where Seeger became so angry over Dylan's performance that he considered using an axe to cut the microphone cables is a recognition of a legend and not a fact.

 The director Mangold said that the film is "not a Wikipedia entry", indicating that he did not "feel a fealty to a documentary level of facts".
 Mangold also said: "It's not really a Bob Dylan biopic.
 It's a kind of ensemble piece about this moment in time in the early '60s in New York ... and this wanderer who comes in from Minnesota with a fresh name and a fresh outlook on life [and] becomes a star."